FmartinP99/BattaPlayer/README.md

 # BattaPlayer (Work in Progress)

-### A Windows Media Player app written in C# using .NET Windows Forms, with MVC pattern and SQLite3.
+### A Windows Media Player app written in C# using .NET Framework, with MVC pattern and SQLite3.

 - Custom controls.
 - Supports multiple playlists, and autoplay.